rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 - Medical Facility - Stores for its own use: Pharmaceuticals
 - Emergency Shelter - Stores for its own use: Food
 - Cargo Transport Station - Stores multiple resources that can be used by the city and imported/exported.
-  Buildings include:  Cargo Train Terminal, Cargo Harbor, Airport with the Cargo Terminal upgrade, and International Airport.
+  Buildings include:  Cargo Train Terminal, Cargo Harbor, Airport with the Cargo Terminal upgrade, International Airport, Port, and Storage Yards.

 See **Options** for whether or not special case buildings are included.